Municipal fisheries in the Philippines: Threats

 Philippine fisheries face a mixture of environmental, socioeconomic, and institutional challenges.
 Environmental damage to fisheries habitats has occurred alongside fishery depletion.
 Coral reef quality has degraded across the country, and by 2014 no coral reefs in the country had 75% or more of their area being covered by live coral.
 Half of all mangroves have been lost, in part due to direct conversion to aquaculture.
 This is despite the protection of mangrove forests bringing about positive economic outcomes for local fisheries.
 At least half of all seagrass beds have been degraded or lost.
 Invasive fish species have caused some damage to local ecosystems, however, the strictly economic value of these species has outweighed these losses.

 Red tides and fish kill events are an issue, and fisheries face significant risk from natural disasters such as typhoons, landslides, volcanos, earthquakes, and tsunamis.
 Environmental damage from soil erosion, water pollution, and the degradation of habitats such as coasts, coral reefs, and mangroves threaten fish populations.
-Boat discharge and eutrophication have damaged coastal ecosystems, especially sentitive seagrass.
+Boat discharge and eutrophication have damaged coastal ecosystems, especially sensitive seagrass.
 Mariculture also introduces nutrient pollution into the water that can lead to fish kills.
 Water quality varies throughout the year.
 Pollution has also increased due to the overall increase in shipping.

 Climate change is likely to damage the country's fisheries, slowing the growth of the industry compared to current conditions.
 Its effect is likely to differ between species, for example heavily impacting anchovies and tuna.
 It is also expected to decrease potential income among those who might purchase fish.
 Typhoons and other tropical storms cause direct damage to many fisherfolk, as well as to communal infrastructure such as ports, while reducing the number of fishing days.
 Rising temperatures will damage to coral reef ecosystems, and shift fish stocks away from tropical waters.
 Invasive species can threaten native fisheries.
 The presence of the invasive clown featherback in Laguna de Bay, possibly washed into the lake by Typhoon Ketsana in 2009, reduced the native populations of Leiopotherapon plumbeus, bighead carp, milkfish, and Nile tilapia, among other species.
 Clown featherback are worth less than these species, so as their presence in catch has increased to perhaps 40%, incomes have decreased.